 Go wild at the Melbourne Zoo

 Walk with the animals and discover over 250 species from across the world at Melbourne Zoo.
 The best bit?
 Kids can visit for free on weekends, public holidays and school holidays (remember to book ahead).
 Don't miss the free giraffe keeper talk at 11.30am daily.
-If they're feeling brave, book a close-up encounter with a kangaroo.
-The kids will be pumped to get nose-to-nose with these powerful, furry creatures and learn about their habitats.
+The kids will be pumped to see these massive, powerful creatures and learn about their habitats.

 A meerkat sitting on its hind legs on a rock.